Generalplan Ost

-The program operational guidelines were based on the policy of Lebensraum designed by Adolf Hitler and the Nazi Party in fulfilment of the Drang nach Osten (drive to the East) ideology of German expansionism.
+The program's operational guidelines were based on the policy of Lebensraum proposed by Adolf Hitler and the Nazi Party in fulfilment of the Drang nach Osten (drive to the East) ideology of German expansionism.
 As such, it was intended to be a part of the New Order in Europe.
+Approximately 3.3 million Soviet POWs captured by the Wehrmacht were killed as part of the GPO.
+The plan intended for the genocide of the majority of Slavic inhabitants by various means – mass killings, forced starvations, slave labour and other occupation policies.
+The remaining populations were to be forcibly deported beyond the Urals, paving the way for German settlers.